Synthesis is not error correction

 Kim et al.'s "Independent" topology — the one showing 17.2× error amplification — uses what the paper calls "synthesis-only coordination": 3 agents run in parallel and their outputs are combined.
 The paper doesn't detail the synthesis mechanism, but the key point is that it's not voting — outputs are merged rather than compared for agreement.
 Despite mentioning "majority voting" as a design option for orchestrators, voting was not implemented in the tested configurations.

-The other topologies add verification but not voting: - Centralized (4.4× error amplification): an orchestrator reviews sub-agent outputs — acting as a soft oracle, partially filtering errors - Decentralized (7.8×): agents debate across 3 rounds — closer to adversarial review than voting - Hybrid (5.1×): combines both, but with 515% overhead
+The other topologies add verification but not voting: - Centralized (4.4×): an orchestrator reviews sub-agent outputs — a soft oracle, partially filtering errors - Decentralized (7.8×): agents debate across 3 rounds — adversarial review, not voting - Hybrid (5.1×): combines both, but with 515% overhead

-The progression 17.2× → 7.8× → 4.4× tracks increasing verification strength, not voting.
+The progression 17.2× → 4.4× tracks increasing verification strength.
 Even partial verification (centralized orchestrator) cuts error amplification by 4×.
-The Hybrid topology (5.1×) breaks this ordering despite combining both verification mechanisms — possibly because its 515% overhead introduces coordination-failure modes that offset the verification benefit.

 What MAKER tested